jina-ai/docs/chapters/hub/publish-your-pod-image.md

 ## Steps to Publish Your Image

-All you need is to publish your bundle into this repo, the Docker image building, uploading and tagging are all handled automatically by our CICD pipeline.
+All you need is to publish your file bundle into this repo.
+Subsequently, the Docker image building, uploading and tagging are all handled automatically by our CICD pipeline.

 1. Let's say your organize [all files mentioned in here](#what-files-need-to-be-uploaded) in a folder called `awesomeness`.
 Depending on what you are contributing, you can put it into `hub/executors/indexers/awesomeness`.
 2. Make a Pull Request and commit your changes into this repository, remember to follow the commit lint style.